hphelion/documentation/devplatform/preview/windows_adding_services.md

 ## Adding a service to a .NET application

-1. In the deployment information window, enter the service information in the **Service** field in the format <code>Service Name, Service Type, Service Plan</code>:
+1. When deploying your application using <a href="/helion/devplatform/preview/tools_guide/#cloudfoundryexplorer">Cloud Foundry Explorer</a>, in the deployment information window, enter the service information in the **Service** field in the format <code>Service Name, Service Type, Service Plan</code>:

 	<img src="media/windows_services.png" />
 2. Deploy your application.